 So, let me ask you…. what are your self-limiting beliefs and will you join me in challenging yours?
 I would love to hear your story and perhaps we can travel this journey together.

-Update May 2014 – I now play this piece by memory.
+Update 3 years later – I now play this piece by memory.
 It took 3 years but I did it!